zerobounce/zero-bounce-java-sdk-setup/README.md

 ## Publication
 Every time a new release is created, the CI/CD pipeline will execute and a new artifact will be released on Maven Central.
 Don't forget to update the version before doing a release!
 If you ever change the OSSRH login credentials, you'll need to also update the repository variables on Github.

+### Local setup for manual release
+In order to be able to publish to the Nexus repository from you local machine, you'll need to do the following step:
 If you want to manually publish to the Nexus repository (and then release it to Maven Central), you should:

+1. Import the GPG private key to your local machine (see below)
-1. Set the *autoReleaseAfterClose* inside the zero-bounce-sdk's `pom.xml` to *false*.
+2. Set the *autoReleaseAfterClose* inside the zero-bounce-sdk's `pom.xml` to *false*.
-2. Run the following command:
+3. Run the following command:
     ```shell
     # For publishing to the staging repository
     mvn --no-transfer-progress --batch-mode -Dgpg.passphrase=<YOUR_PASSPHRASE> clean deploy -Prelease
     ```

 You should then go to the [Nexus Sonatype](https://s01.oss.sonatype.org/), login and then open *Staging Repositories* and click on *Refresh*.
 Here you'll see the artifact you just uploaded.
 In order to publish it, you have to **close** it and then **release** it.
 These actions will take a few minutes to complete.
 After **releasing** the artifact, it will take:
-- a few hours before you can see it on the [Maven Repository](https://repo1.maven.org/maven2/com/zerobounce/android/zerobouncesdk/) and on the [Sonatype Search](https://central.sonatype.com/artifact/com.zerobounce.android/zerobouncesdk/1.1.1)
+- a few hours before you can see it on the [Maven Repository](https://repo1.maven.org/maven2/com/zerobounce/android/zerobouncesdk/) and on the [Sonatype Search](https://central.sonatype.com/artifact/com.zerobounce.android/zerobouncesdk/1.1.3)
 - 1-3 days before you can see it on the [MVN Repository](https://mvnrepository.com/artifact/com.zerobounce.android/zerobouncesdk)